thoughtbot/write-yourself-a-roguelike/01 - Creating a character.md

 TODO: Talk about in game options

 You can see here how we'll be making use of the `options` variable created in `game.rb`.
 It will store the selections the user makes during setup.
 We need to do this in order to communicate between the different selection screens about what choices the player has made.
-If the user selects "q" we'll store that we need to quit, if they choose "y" then we'll randomly assign the rest of the attributes.
+If the user selects "q" we'll store that we need to quit, if they choose "y" then we'll randomly assign the rest of the traits.
 In order to keep our application working you'll also need to add:

     require "title_screen"